szabogabriel/1.44inch_LCD_Hat_Java/README.md

 It uses the buffered LCD display to draw everything on the screen.
 This means, that development, test and debugging of applications for the LCD hat can be done in any environment and any OS (where Java is available), without the necessity of using the display itself.
 This is made sure on one side by the switchable data sender, which redirects every GUI draw command to the Swing application's canvas and by emulating the key presses via the displayed buttons.

 Using the emulator smiply using its Main class to obtain a Hat instance (the same kind you would want to create yourself for the real LCD and keyboard HAT).

+## Performance and other details

+When testing, the buffered LCD display was able to redraw the whole screen in 20-30ms.
+Most of the time is lost when converting the BufferedImage instance to a byte array.
+When testing the buffered LCD display in an earlier version, where the buffer was stored as byte arrays, a full LCD update was performed in 1ms.
+However, by using the BufferedImage as a buffer we can use the full blown Java 2D API to draw on the display, and still be able to get an update rate of around 30FPS.

+The curent implemnetation of the buffered LCD display uses a fixed size synchronized queue to store the buffer.
+Its size is currently set to 1, thus making the whole system double buffered instead of a multi buffering.
+Changing the buffer size can be done directly in the code.
+One buffer is around the size of 64kB.

 ## Dependencies